Board Governance Framework

 - Call for motions and declare decisions of the Board and Directors

-- Ensure the annual performance expectations, appraisal and remuneration of the CEO through the Executive Steering Committee
+- Ensure the annual performance review and remuneration of the CEO through the Executive Steering Committee

 - Work closely with the CEO to ensure an effective working relationship between the CEO and the Board